 Areas of counselling I deal with

-Fees are generally £50 per session for individual therapy although student rates or concessions may occasionally be available.
+Fees are £70 per therapeutic hour for individuals although student rates or concessions may occasionally be available.

 My main practice is just off Wandsworth Common, minutes away from the mainline station and 319 bus-stops and around ten minutes' walk from Balham and Clapham South Underground stations.